-Dr. Reddy's current research deals with weed biology and integrated weed management systems for soybean, corn, and cotton, and assessment of benefits and safety aspects of transgenic crops.
+Dr. Reddy's research deals with weed biology and integrated weed management systems for soybean, corn, and cotton, and assessment of benefits and safety aspects of transgenic crops.
 The areas of research include conservation tillage, cover crops, narrow row and twin row spacing, crop rotations, herbicide-resistant crops, and herbicide drift.
-Shifts in weed species and populations as a consequence of changes in production practices and weed management systems are evaluated.
-Long-term impact of these production practices and weed management systems on soil properties, microbial ecology, and plant pathogens are being investigated in collaboration with other scientists.
-Dr. Reddy in collaboration elucidated causes for glyphosate injury in glyphosate-resistant soybean and determined glyphosate effects on secondary metabolites and glyphosate metabolite accumulation.
+Dr. Reddy in collaborative studies elucidated causes for glyphosate injury in glyphosate-resistant soybean and determined glyphosate effects on secondary metabolites.
 It was demonstrated for the first time that ‘yellow flashes’ in soybean were from aminomethylphosphonic acid, a metabolite of glyphosate.
-Also, demonstrated that reduced absorption and translocation of glyphosate as the cause for resistance in glyphosate-resistant horseweed and Italian ryegrass.
-Dr. Reddy devised strategies to reduce redvine and trumpetcreeper infestations by integrating glyphosate and fall deep tillage.
+He has been working with herbicide-resistant crops ever since they were introduced in the mid-1990s.
+He is best known for his research on weed management in corn, cotton, and soybean and physiological aspects of glyphosate-resistant crops.

-Dr. Reddy has authored and co-authored 190 research articles, reviews, or book chapters, and 230 abstracts.
+Dr. Reddy has authored and co-authored over 230 research articles, reviews, or book chapters, and 270 abstracts.
 Dr. Reddy has received several awards: Weed Scientist of the Year (2011) from Southern Weed Science Society; Fellow (2010) of Weed Science Society of America; 2008 Outstanding Research Award from the Weed Science society of America; 2005 Fellow from the Indian Society of Weed Science; 2004 Education Award from the Mississippi Weed Science Society; 2002 Research Award from the Mississippi Weed Science Society.
-He is an adjunct professor at Mississippi State University.
 Dr. Reddy has served on graduate student committees, led research program of postdoctoral research associates, and hosted international visiting scientists.
 He was an Associate Editor for Weed Technology (2004-2011).